stormearthandlava/stormearthandlava.github.io/guide/old/raids/SotFO.md

 **Defensives:**

-* Use {{ site.data.talent.as }} during [Unto Darkness](https://www.wowhead.com/spell=360319/unto-darkness), it should not be necessary to use defensives to deal with [Cloud of Carrion](https://www.wowhead.com/spell=360006/cloud-of-carrion) if stacks are spread appropriately
+* Use {{ site.data.spell.as }} during [Unto Darkness](https://www.wowhead.com/spell=360319/unto-darkness), it should not be necessary to use defensives to deal with [Cloud of Carrion](https://www.wowhead.com/spell=360006/cloud-of-carrion) if stacks are spread appropriately

 **Utilities:**

-* {{ site.data.talent.tremor_totem }} can be used to remove [Bursting Dread Fears](https://www.wowhead.com/spell=360148/bursting-dread) in the event of a mistake.
+* {{ site.data.spell.tremor_totem }} can be used to remove [Bursting Dread Fears](https://www.wowhead.com/spell=360148/bursting-dread) in the event of a mistake.
 Be particularly mindful if your healers make this mistake, as it will typically be healers that dispel the fear from others!
 Can also be useful to clear [Unsettling Dreams](https://www.wowhead.com/spell=360241/unsettling-dreams)
 * {{ site.data.spell.wind_shear }} is excellent for the [Inchoate Shadow Add](https://www.wowhead.com/npc=183138/inchoate-shadow) but remember **do not interrupt the casts until the Add has reached 100% hp and their buff is removed**, doing so will cause more raid damage overall via  [Ravenous Hunger](https://www.wowhead.com/spell=361923/ravenous-hunger)
-* {{ site.data.talent.thunderstorm }} can be used to knock the [Inchoate Shadow Add](https://www.wowhead.com/npc=183138/inchoate-shadow) into the bosses to more efficiently cleave it down.
+* {{ site.data.spell.thunderstorm }} can be used to knock the [Inchoate Shadow Add](https://www.wowhead.com/npc=183138/inchoate-shadow) into the bosses to more efficiently cleave it down.

 </div>
 </div>